gualtierotesta/blog/docs/certifications/ccdak.md

 A message has the following structure:

-* timestamp, when the messages has been created or reveived (ingested) by Kafka
+* timestamp, when the messages have been created or received (ingested) by Kafka
 * key, optional, the key of the message
 * value, the message body
 * headers, optional message metadata